Cancer can be caused by external factors, internal factors, or lifestyle factors. The most common risk factors for cancer are:

 A substantial proportion of cancers can be prevented, including all cancers caused by tobacco use and heavy alcohol consumption.
 In 2017, about 190,500 of the estimated 600,920 cancer deaths in the US will be caused by cigarette smoking.
 In addition, the World Cancer Research Fund estimates that 20% of all cancer diagnosed in the US are caused by excessive body weight, physical inactivity, excess alcohol consumption, and poor nutrition.
 Take these steps to reduce your risk and protect yourself from cancer:

+Quit Smoking.
 Quit using all types of tobacco, including smokeless tobacco.
 Call or text the Hawaii Tobacco QuitLine to receive free quit support and nicotine replacement therapy.

+Limit Exposure to Sunlight and other Ionizing radiation.
 Avoid midday sun, wear long sleeves, long pants, a wide-brimmed hat, and sunglasses with UV absorbing lenses, use sunscreen, and stay away from sunlamps and tanning booths.

+Handle chemicals and other substances with care.
 It is important to use precautions while handling pesticides, used engine oil, paint, solvents, and other chemicals.

+Protect yourself from viruses and bacteria.
 Protections from cancers caused by infections includes obtaining recommended vaccinations, using protection during sex, not sharing needles, and in the case of H. Pylori, receiving adequate treatment for a stomach ulcer caused by this bacterium.

+Limit alcohol consumption.
 Limit alcohol intake to no more than two drinks per day for men and 1 drink a day for women.